erco77/a800-opcs-pic-asm/README.md

          :
          0 to channel H

-    Then 1/50th of a second later, the A800 board will send another interrupt, which will feed the above 5 vel to channel A and B, and zeroes to C-H, and the PC will send the next 8 velocities, e.g. a little faster:
+    Then 1/50th of a second later the A800 board will trigger another interrupt, which will begin actually feeding out the above 5 velocity to channel A and B as 5 separate step pulses during this next 1/50th of second, and meanwhile the PC will send the /next/ 8 velocities, in this case a little faster:

          10 to channel A
          10 to channel B